fluid-project/fluid-binder/README.md

 To run the tests in this package, run `npm test`.
 In addition to the normal test output, an [Istanbul](https://github.com/gotwarlost/istanbul) test coverage report will be saved to `coverage/lcov-report/index.html`.

+If you want to view the tests in a browser, you will need to run `npm run instrument` manually first.
+You can then either run `testem` and open the URL it returns in a browser, or host the content yourself and open it directly.